 An often requested feature is also included in that the folders, message list and preview pane all scroll independently.
 You can also hide the folder list if you want more horizontal space for your messages.

-When you click on a message it is fetched from the server and shown in the preview pane.
+When you click on a message it is fetched from the server and shown in the preview pane, which can be displayed vertically or horizontally.

 Message list options